GMyhf/2025spring-cs201/20250311_week4_timeComplexity_linearStructure.md

 Figure 7: Moving Operators to the Left for Prefix Notation

 So in order to convert an expression, no matter how complex, to either prefix or postfix notation, fully parenthesize the expression using the order of operations.
-Then move the enclosed operator to the position of either the left or the right parenthesis depending on whether you want prefix or postfix notation.
+Then <mark>move the enclosed operator to the position of either the left or the right parenthesis depending on whether you want prefix or postfix notation</mark>.

 Here is a more complex expression: (A + B) * C - (D - E) * (F + G).
 Figure 8 shows the conversion to postfix and prefix notations.